jurmanec/resume/readme.md

 ## Summary

-Software engineer with over six years of experience, specializing in AWS serverless architectures, seeking to design scalable solutions for innovative tech-driven organizations.
+Software engineer with over six years of experience, specializing in AWS serverless architectures, seeking to design scalable solutions.

 ---